dirtsimple/imposer/README.md

 For plugins and PHP blocks within state files, imposer offers the following actions and filters (listed in execution order):

-* `do_action("imposer_tasks")` -- an opportunity for plugins or packages to directly register tasks with imposer, rather than via a state module.
-(Or, for state modules to register cleanup tasks that will occur after all the tasks defined directly by state modules.)
+* `do_action("imposer_tasks")` -- an opportunity for plugins or WP-CLI packages to directly register tasks, resources, models, lookups, etc. with imposer, rather than via a state module.
 * `apply_filters("imposer_spec_$propName", $value, $spec)` -- each top-level property of the JSON configuration map is passed through a filter named `imposer_spec_PROP`, where `PROP` is the property name.
 So for example, if you want to alter the `options` or `plugins` imposer will apply, you can add filters to `imposer_spec_options` and `imposer_spec_plugins`.
 The first argument is the value of the key, the second is the current contents of the overall configuration map.
 * `apply_filters("imposer_spec", $spec)` -- add a filter to this hook to make any changes to the configuration map that span multiple keys: the individual keys will have already been modified by the preceding `imposer_spec_KEY` filters.